architect/arc.codes/src/views/docs/en/guides/developer-experience/sharing-code.md

   <tr><td>Python</td><td>`src/http/get-index/vendor/views`</td></tr>
 </table>

-> It is important to note that the entire contents of `src/shared` are copied recursively, we strongly suggest keeping the directory structure as flat as possible, and the payloads as small as possible to improve performance.
-We recommend that you keep the entire payload under 5MB to avoid cold start penalties.
-To learn more about cold starts [check this out](https://learn.begin.com/jargon#cold-start).
+> Tip: the entire contents of `src/shared` are copied so we strongly suggest keeping the directory structure as flat as possible, and the payloads as small as possible to ensure the best performance.

-Organize code in `@shared` in any way that makes sense for your project.
+## Dependencies

+`@shared` and `@views` support having their own dependencies defined by `package.json`, `requirements.txt` or `Gemfile`.